Mom's Kitchen Handbook

 Healthy Dark Chocolate Bark Recipe

-My kids call it “grandma’s candy” because my mom is the brains behind the recipe.
-Dark chocolate gets melted down and given a nourishing boost of cashew butter along with nuts, seeds, and raisins.
-Real food with real nutritional value, no vitamin pill or protein powder required.
+My kids call this “grandma’s candy.”
+That’s because it was my mom who came up with the recipe.
+You start by melting dark chocolate and then give it a nourishing boost with cashew butter, nuts, seeds, and raisins.
 It has become our family’s “go-to” when a sweet craving strikes.
-One piece (okay, sometimes two) does the trick while delivering antioxidants from the chocolate, healthy fats from the nuts, a hit of protein and fiber, just over 1/4 teaspoon of added sugar, and just under 60 calories a piece.
-That’s some seriously powerful chocolate.
+One piece (okay, sometimes two) does the trick while providing some staying power, delivering antioxidants, healthy fats, a hit of protein and fiber, without a lot of sugar.

 5 from 1 vote